-This web site uses “temporary cookies” so that the site remembers what other items are in your “shopping basket”.
-In this situation a cookie is a small data file containing a single number (and no personal information) this cookie is never re-used.
+This web site uses “temporary cookies”.
+In this situation a cookie is a small data file containing a single number (and no personal information).
+This cookie is never re-used.
 When you close your browser (Firefox/Chrome/Safari/Internet Explorer/Chrome etc), the cookie is destroyed.

 Although there are five distinct oceans they are all interconnected and known collectively as the global ocean.